cloudControl/documentation/Guides/Python/Celery.md

 # Deploying Celery on cloudControl
 [Celery] is an asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.

-In this tutorial we're going to show you how to deploy an example Celery app using the [CloudAMQP Add-on] and a [Worker] on [cloudControl].
+In this tutorial we're going to show you how to deploy an example Celery app using the [CloudAMQP Add-on], a [Worker] and [Flower] on [cloudControl].

 ## The Example App Explained
 First, lets clone the example code from Github.
-It is based on the official [first steps with Celery guide][celeryguide] and also includes [Flower] the Celery web interface.
+It is based on the official [first steps with Celery guide][celeryguide] and also includes [Flower] the Celery web interface for monitoring your application.

 ~~~bash
 $ git clone git://github.com/cloudControl/python-celery-example-app.git